Last Modified: 18 Aug 2013

 An airport arrival transfer is included.
 This transfer is only valid if arriving on day 1 or if you have booked pre-trip accommodation through Intrepid.
 Please provide your flight details at the time of booking, or at a minimum 15 days prior to travel (note - we may not be able confirm request made within 15 days of travel).
 Once you have provided your details a transfer representative will be booked to meet you at the airport and transfer you to your hotel.

 Kota Kinabalu, the capital of Sabah, is an intriguing city between the Borneo jungle and the South China Sea.
-Having survived World War II bombings, 'KK' now has a charm that can only be found in a frontier town.
+Having survived World War II bombings, 'KK' (as it's commonly known) now has a charm that can only be found in a frontier town.

 If you arrive early, you can immerse yourself in history at the Sabah State Museum, visit the Monsopiad Cultural Village, once home to a notorious head hunter, or explore the islands off Kota Kinabalu, excellent for swimming or snorkelling.